ChineduEjiogu1/TKH-WebDev-Notes/note-weekly-template.md

 2. Are we going to get any support down the road if the software we install fails for some reason.

 ✋One thing I'm having trouble understanding:
-1. I use Cygwin and WSL (Windows Subsystem Linux) would that interfere with the software we are going to use down the road
+1. I use Cygwin and WSL (Windows Subsystem Linux) would that interfere with the software we are going to use down the road.

 ___